TrEE-TIMC/circhic/doc/overview.rst

 circHiC
 =======

-`circHiC` builds upon Matplotlib to provide support for visualizing HiC data for bacterial chromosomes.
+`circHiC` builds upon Matplotlib to provide support for visualizing Hi-C data for bacterial chromosomes.
 It is written in the `Python
 <https://www.python.org>`_ language.